 – Shawn Schulenberg, Marshall University Political Science Professor, KIIS Argentina Director

-If your student is interested in studying abroad, this page is a good starting place for parents and families.
+If your student is interested in studying abroad, this page is a good starting place.
 Your support and encouragement play a significant role in your student’s success on a KIIS study abroad program.
 The dedicated and experienced KIIS Office, Program Directors, Faculty and Campus Representatives are here to support both students and families throughout the entire process from pre-departure to homecoming.

 Founded in 1975, KIIS is a long-time leader in faculty-led study abroad programs for students attending colleges and universities in Kentucky, Indiana, Ohio, Tennessee and West Virginia.
 KIIS is a nonprofit educational organization committed to providing personalized, academically-enriching and affordable study abroad opportunities for college and university students from all diverse backgrounds.
 Through its high-quality study abroad programs, KIIS strives to prepare students to be globally competent upon graduation and enhance their professional career opportunities.
 We are here to answer any questions you or your student may have during the process.

 While KIIS values the study of foreign languages, the great majority of KIIS courses are offered in English in a variety of academic disciplines.
-With the exception of KIIS language-specific programs (KIIS Munich, KIIS Paris II, KIIS Spain I, KIIS Spain II, and select KIIS Semester programs), students do not have to know a foreign language to study abroad on KIIS programs.
+With the exception of KIIS language-specific programs (KIIS Munich, KIIS Paris II, KIIS Spain, and select KIIS Semester programs), students do not have to know a foreign language to study abroad on KIIS programs.

 Studying abroad has been shown to significantly enhance student academic success, graduation rates and career development.
 Benefits KIIS students often mention include: